 While TRY is a small band of volunteers, community consultation and collaboration have always been integral to what we do.
 We spent the first 18 months after we formed talking to people before starting any projects, and it was the community that convinced TRY the 100% goal was desirable.

 We chat regularly with Yack locals to ask them what they think.
-For this project we’re kicking off with a town hall meeting and some drop-in sessions in December 2020, with follow-up events delayed by the Covid-19 pandemic and eventually held in September 2021 and April 2022.
-We also get many requests from communities and groups around the country who are interested in what we’re doing and our volunteer committee give our time wherever we can.
+For this project we held a town hall meeting and some drop-in sessions in December 2020, with follow-up events delayed by the Covid-19 pandemic and eventually held in September 2021 and April 2022.
+We also get many requests from communities around the country who are interested in what we’re doing and our volunteer committee give our time wherever we can.